 Before joining MERIT in 1992, he worked as a researcher at Statistics Netherlands (National Accounts Division).
 He has over 20 years of experience in innovation studies and innovation statistics and has been involved in various projects for the European Commission (EC) on measuring innovation at the national, regional, and industry levels.

 He has been a member of several expert groups on measuring innovation for the EC (including the 2010 High-Level Panel on the Measurement of Innovation and the 2013 Expert Group on Public Sector Innovation).
-He serves as a member of the Advisory Board to the Global Innovation Index as of 2015.
-He joined the Advisory Committee of the Global Knowledge Index, in 2017, with a special focus on developing the Research, Development and Innovation (RDI) index.
+He served as a member of the Advisory Board to the Global Innovation Index for the 2015 to 2018 editions.
+In 2017 he joined the Advisory Board of the Global Knowledge Index, with a special focus on developing the Research, Development and Innovation (RDI) index.

-Hollanders contributed to both the 2010 and 2015 UNESCO Science Report, and contributed to several academic journals.
-Furthermore, he has carried consultancy work for the EC, OECD, UNESCO, UNIDO, and national governments (including Belgium, Germany, Netherlands, Norway, Switzerland and the United Arab Emirates).
+Hollanders contributed to both the 2010 and 2015 UNESCO Science Report and contributed to several academic journals.
+Furthermore, he has carried consultancy work for the EC, OECD, UNESCO, UNIDO, and national governments (including Belgium, Germany, Montenegro, Netherlands, Norway, Switzerland, and the United Arab Emirates).